vana-com/personal-server/README.md

 This starts a local web server and should launch the UI in your browser at http://localhost:8181.
 API documentation is available at http://localhost:8181/docs.
 Now that the server is running, you can use the API to import your data and connect to your LLM.

 > Note: You can host selfie at a publicly-accessible URL with [ngrok](https://ngrok.com).
-Add your ngrok token in `selfie/.env` and run `poetry run python -m selfie --share`.
+Add your ngrok token (and optionally, ngrok domain) in `selfie/.env` and run `poetry run python -m selfie --share`.

 ### Step 1:  Gather Messaging Data